netcraftsmen/semaphore/README.md

 https://prometheus.io/docs/introduction/overview/

+ Policies Publisher is an advanced Cisco Secure Workload feature allowing third party vendors to implement their own enforcement algorithms optimized for network appliances such as load balancers or firewalls.

 Illustrates using a free trial version of Confluent Cloud -Walk through the basic building blocks of Kafka and Confluent Cloud.